ampproject/amphtml/extensions/amp-base-carousel/1.0/README.md

 ### Interactivity and API usage

-Bento enabled components used as a standalone web component are highly interactive through their API.
+Bento components are highly interactive through their API.
 The `bento-base-carousel` component API is accessible by including the following script tag in your document:

 <!--% example %-->